Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 20 “I do not ask for these only, but also for those who will believe in me through their word,

 21 that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
-ESV

-Biblical Baptism Makes A Person One With Christ…..
+Biblical Baptism Makes a Person One with Christ…..
 Denominational Baptism Does Not

 The problem that arises as a result of this reasoning is limiting baptism to a two-fold purpose, which is remission of sins and salvation.
 Although baptism accomplishes both, it does so much more.